-Monitoring operator calls to determine efficiency is part of managing the work force.
+Monitoring an operator's calls to determine efficiency is part of managing the work force.
 Service assistants and IC managers can monitor individual operator progress.
 Normally, the SA position is used to monitor operators, because the IC position constantly displays the position status for the traffic office.
-To monitor an operator, follow the steps in Procedure 6-5.
+To monitor an operator, follow the steps in the following procedure.
+At the SA or IC position:

-Procedure 6-5xxx Monitoring an operator position from the IC or SA position Step Action Response 1 Ensure that the position is in make-busy mode.
-2 Press the Opr key.
-3 Press 5 (for position) or 6 (for operator).
-4 Type in the number of the operator or position to be monitored (for example, 113).
-5 Press Start .
-The screen clears, and all call information on the operator position screen also appears on the IC or SA position screen.
-The service assistant or IC manager can hear the conversation between the operator and the customer.
-M appears on the screen to indicate a monitoring session.
+- 1 Ensure that the position is in make-busy mode. - 2 Press the {Monitor Opr} or {Monitor Pos} softkey. - 3 Type in the number of the operator or position to be monitored (for example, 113). - 4 Press Start.

+The screen clears, and all call information that appears on the operator position screen also appears on the IC or SA position screen.
+The service assistant or IC manager can hear the operator's and customer's conversation.
+MON appears on the SA or IC screen.
-Procedure 6-6 describes how to end a monitoring session.

-Procedure 6-6xxx Ending a monitoring session

-Step Action Response

-1 Press the Opr key.

-2 Press 5 (for position monitoring) or 6 (for operator monitoring). for

-3 Press Start.
-The monitoring session is ended.
+To return to the regular position screen and stop monitoring, press the {Quit Mon} key.